ipfs/kubo/docs/config.md

 Supported transports are: TLS (priority 100) and Noise (priority 200).

 No default priority will ever be less than 100.
+Lower values have precedence.

 #### `Swarm.Transports.Security.TLS`